powsybl/.github/docs/start/itools.md

 ### Installation from sources

-It is also possible to install PowSyBl distribution from sources.
+It is also possible to install the PowSyBl distribution from the sources.

-First download the sources of [`powsybl-distribution` repository](https://github.com/powsybl/powsybl-distribution):
+First download the sources of the [`powsybl-distribution` repository](https://github.com/powsybl/powsybl-distribution):

 ```
 $ git clone https://github.com/powsybl/powsybl-distribution.git